realityCheckGal/Udacity_VR_Design_Puzzler/README.md

 ## Udacity VR Developer Puzzler Design #4
 The Puzzler project focuses on applying design thinking to the process of creating a VR experience.
-In addition to continuing to strenghten skills in creating an environment, this project focuses on UX deliverables.
+In addition to continuing to strenghten skills in creating an environment, this project includes creating a simple UI screen, basic user testing principles and focuses on documentation of the process.

 ## Versions
 - Unity 2017.2.0f3